geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 I mean, it's not crazy big.

 ##### **Qazalin** [[00:24:04](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1444)]
-It's a much smaller MatMall than any of the Lama ones.
+It's a much smaller MatMall than any of the LLaMA ones.

 ##### **Chenyu** [[00:24:10](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1450)]
 Yeah, so we get every hit of the instruction.